HTC Evo 4G

 The HTC Evo 4G (trademarked in capitals as EVO 4G, also marketed as HTC EVO WiMAX ISW11HT in Japan) is a smartphone developed by HTC Corporation and marketed as Sprint's flagship Android smartphone, running on its WiMAX network.
 The smartphone was launched on June 4, 2010.
 It was the first 4G enabled smartphone released in the United States.

 History

-During development, the device was known as the HTC "Supersonic", which was leaked through the Internet and was known as a variant of the HTC HD2 running Android.
+During development the device was known as the HTC "Supersonic"; however the device was rumoured before it was officially announced.
+It was known as a variant of the HTC HD2 running Android.

-The EVO was released on June 4, 2010 in the United States through Sprint.
+The EVO was released on June 4, 2010 in the United States (through Sprint).
 The device became the top-selling launch day phone on Sprint, surpassing the Palm Pre, Samsung Instinct and Motorola Razr V3.

 Features

 The HTC EVO features hardware very similar to the HTC HD2, a smartphone running Windows Mobile.
-The device is sometimes referenced as the Android version of the HTC HD2 although a variety of features are only available on the EVO 4G (video calling for example).